swagger-atlas/atlas/docs/resources.md

 **Misc Options**
 - resource: Inherit the resource definition of another resource.
 You can then selectively over-write the keys or keep them exactly the same
-- def: Denotes dummy resource.
+- dummy: Denotes dummy resource.
 No data is fetched for it.

 *Example - Resource Inheritance*
 ```yaml